HenintsoaPaul/__summer__/README.md

 - To use Session in a view, you need to dispatch the `SummerSession` of your controller to your `ModelView`.

+- Adding duplicate keys will throw an a `SummerSessionException` in your method.

 ```java
 import jakarta.servlet.http.HttpServlet;
 import src.summer.annotations.controller.Controller;